Rescue-Heroes/LimbRescueWeb/README.md

 ## Installation

 Necessary packages to install before compilation: Plotly, Numpy, Django, Flask, Chatterbot.
-These can all be successfully installed by using a package handler such as pip or conda.
+These can all be successfully installed by using a package handler such as pip or Conda.
 Be sure that your python version is up to date and compatible with the version of python Django is using.

 ### Web App